The University of New England’s School of Social Work offers several options for the completion of the Master of Social Work degree:

 - Your thoughts about the most pressing issues facing our society; the ways we, as social workers, should respond to these issues; and your personal involvement working on these issues, if applicable.

 - The names and emails of two (2) education/professional reference letter writers as part of the application.
-(These should not be friends or family members.)
+Reference letters from friends and family members are not acceptable.

 - Submission of a current resume.